sonata-project/ecommerce/docs/reference/architecture/index.rst

 - The customer proceeds to checkout
 - And he is invited to complete his profile, Sonata provides two options for this:

-    The customer creats an account/authenticate on the website (option set by default when you installed the sonata framework)
+    The customer creates an account/authenticate on the website (option set by default when you installed the sonata framework)
     Or he fills a list of information in a one-time order.
 In that case, we store his informations in the basket, and he needs to fill the form for each order he will make.

 - He selects his delivery option